In this article you can read about:

-ISRC is the recording identification number and stands for International Standard Recording Code.
+ISRC is the identification number of the recording and is short for International Standard Recording Code.
 It can be compared to ISBN numbers on books or ISWC numbers on compositions.
 ISRC codes are an important tool in the industry, also internationally, not least for the recording to be identified by streaming services.

-All recordings released in Norway must have an ISRC code.
+All recordings released in Norway needs to have an ISRC code.

-Always send with ISRC when you distribute your recording or get others to do so .
-So when we get reports on what has been used, we can immediately identify the ISRC on the recording and see who is entitled to Gramo money.
+Remember to always attach ISRC when you distribute your recording or get others to do so.
+When getting reports on what has been used, we can then immediately identify the ISRC on the recording and see who is entitled to Gramo money.

 The code consists of 12 characters:

-The seven first characters are predetermined and must be registrant code and year.
+The first seven characters are predetermined and has to be registrant code and year.

 The last five characters are optional.

-You can only get the registrant code from Gramo or others who are authorised to assign codes, it is NOT something you can invent yourself.
+You can only get the registrant code from Gramo or others who are authorised to assign codes, you CANNOT create one yourself.
 You do not have to be a member of Gramo to be assigned a registrant code and ISRC.

 Before creating ISRC 🤚

-If one and the same recording gets several ISRC codes, it can easily be a chore when we are going to find out which recordings you should be paid for.
+If one recording gets several ISRC codes, it can cause trouble when we need to find out which recordings you should get paid for.

-One and the same recording can be included on many different releases, for example on compilation records or "best of" releases.
+One recording can be included on many different releases, for example on compilation records or "best of" releases.

 To reissue a recording , use the existing ISRC code as in the original release .

-If the code and recording change owner, you must change this on My Account, so that any payments will be correct.
-Contact us if you need help with that.
+If the owner and recording changes owner, this must be adjusted on My Account, so that any payments will be correct.
+Contact us if you need assistance with this.

-Create new ISRC on only new recordings and versions .
+Only create new ISRC on new recordings and versions.
+Examples are:

 Clarify who will create the ISRC

-If there is anyone else who publishes or distributes the music for you, it is they who have or should have the ISRC code.
-In that case, remember to consult with them before creating a new one and registering it in Gramo.
-If an ISRC already exists, use it.
+If there is anyone else who publishes or distributes the music for you, they should have the ISRC code.
+In this case, remember to consult with them before creating a new one and registering it with Gramo.
+If an ISRC already exists, use that.